 These Bylaws may be amended or repealed by a simple majority vote of the members present at an annual business meeting.
 Amendments may be proposed by the Steering Committee on their own initiative, or upon petition of any one-third of the general membership.
 The Steering Committee will not present proposed amendments for consideration, which create personal, professional, or any other liability for the members of RMWPPP.

-ARTICLE VII: Assessments

-SECTION 1.
-Public Agencies.

-An amount, as determined by the AASHTO Transportation System Preservation Technical Services Program Board of Directors and approved by the Steering Committee, will be voluntarily assessed annually to each State Public Agency.
-Funds will be received by a date determined by the Steering Committee.

-Local and Federal government officials and organizations will be assessed annually.
-Funds will be received by a date determined by the Steering Committee.

-SECTION 2.
-Private Organizations.

-An amount, as determined by the Steering Committee, will be assessed annually to each Private Organization.
-Funds will be received by a date determined by the Steering Committee.

-SECTION 3.
-Meeting Costs.

-The assessment may include participation costs to attend meetings related to RMWPPP as directed by the Steering Committee.

-SECTION 4.
-Expenditure Approval.

-Expenditure of funds will be used for operational expenses, developing tools, and research projects for implementing Pavement Preservation for the Public Agencies.
-The Steering Committee will approve all expenditures for RMWPPP.
+Section deleted 2025.

 ARTICLE VIII: Fiscal Matters

 SECTION 1.
 Fiscal Year.